SAMtoBAM/aneuploidy_detection/README.md

 Additionally, half a window in size will be removed from the ends of all contigs/scaffolds/chromosomes within the genome provided  <br/>
 Personally I am/was generally working on yeast, and developed this using *Saccharomyces cerevisiae*.
 In this respect, for the binning and slide, I used 30kb windows with a 10kb slide because subtelomeric regions in the reference genome are ~30kb.
 Therefore I found that the trimming of the edges using a half-window size generally worked well in order to heavily smooth out subtelomeric regions which often containing higher coverage. <br/>

+##First steps here are to set variables, generate the alignment and calculate the coverage, both raw and binned.

     ###SET THESE VARIABLES
     ##path to reference genome